mauriciopoppe/PojoViz/README.md

 %PojoViz is a tool to analyze the plain objects of a JavaScript library/framework by finding all the relationships found between the library entry point (typically a global variable) and the objects/functions linked to it

-Note: this project was developed to work with Google Chrome, it's suggested that you use this browser for a complete experience
+Note: this webpage was developed to work with Google Chrome and it uses <a href="http://caniuse.com/shadowdom">Shadow DOM</a>, it's suggested that you use this browser for a complete experience

 ## Why?